 Our Learning Story

 Rutland Middle School (RMS) is an important part of the Rutland community named for John Matthew Rutland, who introduced orchards and irrigation to the surrounding area around 1900.
-Serving the community for over 67 years, our school first opened as a Gr.
+Serving the community for nearly seventy years, our school first opened as a Gr.
 7-12 school in 1949.
 As the community grew, a new senior secondary school was built on adjacent land in 1972, and our school became a Gr.
 8-10 junior secondary.
 In 1993, we became a Gr.
 7-9 middle school, and in 2015, transitioned to a Gr.
 6-8 middle school.
 Our history has created a very special place for RMS within our community, and we have had generations of families come through our halls.

 Our middle school curriculum is based on age-appropriate, adolescent student needs and balances academic goals with other human development needs.
 Extensive research on fifty years of effective middle school programs is very clear that students require a(n):